Project Leader

-I worked as an education coordinator at the NGO Elasmo Project (UAE), a non-profit initiative to advance research and conservation of sharks and rays in the Arabian Sea, and improve education about them.
-Based on this experience, I launched a research and conservation project in Angola (Angola Elasmo Project), a decision resulting from the lack of data available about the species there and the impact of fishing on shark and ray populations.
-As a citizen concerned about Angola’s environmental state, the development of a project there had been on my mind for a long time.
+I served as an education coordinator at the NGO Elasmo Project in the UAE, a non-profit initiative that focuses on research into sharks and rays in the Arabian Sea region, conserving them and raising awareness about them.
+This role inspired me to launch the Angola Elasmo Project, a research and protection initiative.
+This decision came from the lack of data about species that occur in Angolan waters and the impact of fishing on shark and ray populations on them.
+As a concerned citizen, I felt a duty to address the country’s environmental challenges.

 Located in south-western Africa, the Angolan coast lies within the highly productive Benguela Current Large Marine Ecosystem, where a strong upwelling supports extensive semi-industrial and small-scale fishing.
 It is recognised that both these types of fishery play an important role in the mortality of marine megafauna, including sharks and rays, which are caught in large numbers, intentionally and as bycatch, in Angola’s coastal waters.
 Local fishers also catch sharks and rays, among a wide array of other species, but due to the lack of capacity in the country, the difficultly of monitoring scattered locations and the fact that Angolan fisheries are not required to report levels of bycatch, we know little about catch quantities, species composition and the impact of fishing on elasmobranch populations.
 It is likely that small-scale and semi-industrial elasmobranch fisheries are unsustainable, as some of the species observed during the surveys are categorised as Endangered and Critically Endangered and are included on CITES Appendix II.